 Early-Media

-Carrier's SHOULD support P-Early-Media as defined in [RFC 5009].
+Carriers SHOULD support P-Early-Media as defined in [RFC 5009].

 Terminating Network Procedures

-When sending an 18x response and early media will be present, the response MUST include a P-Early-Media header field, as defined in IETF RFC 5009, authorizing early media, except when:
+When sending an 18x response to an INVITE request with the intent of providing early media, the terminating network MUST include a P-Early-Media header field, as defined in IETF RFC 5009, authorizing early media, except when:

-A reliable provisional response including a P-Early-Media header field has already been sent and the most recently sent P-Early-Media header field authorization matches that which would be sent, or
+A message including a P-Early-Media header field has already been sent and the most recently sent P-Early-Media header field authorization matches that which would be sent, or

-Early media is not supported.
+P-Early-Media is not supported by the terminating network.

+If the terminating network supports P-Early-Media but the request did not indicate that P-Early-Media is supported by the originating network (i.e., did not contain P-Early-Media: supported) the inclusion of P-Early-Media headers in responses to this request is determined by policies in the terminating network.
+Such policies MAY be subject to bilateral agreement.

-When both-way early media is required, the 18x response shall include a P-Early-Media header field authorizing backward and forward early media (i.e., "sendrecv"), otherwise the P-Early-Media header field shall only authorize backward early media (i.e., "sendonly").
+When both-way early media is to be authorized, and P-Early-Media is supported by the terminating network, the 18x response shall include a P-Early-Media header field authorizing backward and forward early media (i.e., "sendrecv"),

+When early media only in the direction from terminating toward originating network is to be authorized, and P-Early-Media is supported by the terminating network, the 18x response shall include a P-Early-Media header field authorizing backward early media (i.e., "sendonly").

+When early media only in the direction from originating toward terminating network is to be authorized, and P-Early-Media is supported by the terminating network, the 18x response shall include a P-Early-Media header field authorizing forward early media (i.e., "recvonly").

-When early media will not be present, the 18x response shall include a P-Early-Media header field not authorizing early media (i.e., “inactive”).
+When early media will not be present, or to indicate that previously authorized early media is no longer authorized and/or will no longer be sent, and P-Early-Media is supported by the terminating network, the 18x response shall include a P-Early-Media header field not authorizing early media (i.e., “inactive”).

-In the event that the nature of early media changes after initially signaled in an 18x response, the new authorization SHOULD be signaled in the P-Early-Media header field of either a subsequent 18x response or an UPDATE request.
+In the event that the nature of early media changes after initially signaled in an 18x response, the new authorization SHOULD be signaled in the P-Early-Media header field of either a subsequent message.
 Alternatively, the procedures described in 6.4 may be used.

 Originating Network Procedures